percona/pmm/source/install/docker-upgrading.rst

 |docker| repository.

-When pulling a newer |docker| image, you may either use a specific version number or the |opt.latest| image which always matches the highest version number.
+When pulling a newer |docker| image, you may either use a specific version number or the ``2`` image which always matches the highest version number.

 This example shows how to pull a specific version:

-.. include:: ../.res/code/docker.pull.percona-pmm-server.1-5-0.txt
+.. include:: ../.res/code/docker.pull.percona-pmm-server.2-2-1.txt

-This example shows how to pull the |opt.latest| version:
+This example shows how to pull the latest PMM 2 version:

 .. include:: ../.res/code/docker.pull.percona-pmm-server-latest.txt